 Air France leads tax pushback in climate vs recovery fight

-Air France-KLM is battling new green taxes on top of the coronavirus crisis - in a test of growing policy tensions between righting Europe's crippled airlines and delivering on climate goals.

-PARIS/BRUSSELS: Air France-KLM is battling new green taxes on top of the coronavirus crisis: in a test of growing policy tensions between righting Europe's crippled airlines and delivering on climate goals.
+PARIS: Air France-KLM is battling new green taxes on top of the COVID-19 crisis: In a test of growing policy tensions between righting Europe's crippled airlines and delivering on climate goals.

 The struggle unfolding around Air France-KLM is part of a larger reckoning for carbon-intensive industries as efforts to tackle global warming spawn more taxes and regulation.